CybrChick007/EventPlanner/README.md

 * /getTypes
   * GET: gives all of the possible types for events

+* /getUser
+  * GET: gives all of the information about a given user, requires a query of userID containing the requested users google id

 * /joinedEvent
   * GET: tells the client if the user has joined up to the given event, requires a query of userID containing the users google id and another query of eventID containing the id of the requested event